koelslaw/documentation/topics/rhel/README.md

 1. Login using the account you created during the Anaconda setup

-> For every machine except the NUC and capes (which uses elastic 5 instead of 6) need the following rpm repo file needs to be created.
+> For every machine except the NUC and capes (which uses elastic 5 instead of 6), need the following rpm repo file needs to be created.

-1. Add local repos to RHEL if using v1 of nuc deployment use this one otherwise use v2.
+1. Add local repositories to RHEL if using v1 of nuc deployment use this one otherwise use v2.
 Ensure you set the correct version of rock.

 ##### V1
   ```